mcamp/twitter_paula/README.md

-Logic extransion for tweets for paula's tesis
+Collect tweets data of chilean 2014 presidencial candidates for paula's tesis at